sdillingham/2018-portfolio/source/blog/2013-10-20-markdown-ascendant.html.markdown

 tags: development
 ---

-Are there bands you love that you rarely bother trying to share with anyone?
+Are there bands you love that you rarely try to share with anyone?

-I do, not because I want to keep them a secret, but because I've learned from experience that certain bands have limited appeal.
+I do, not because I want to keep them a secret, but because certain bands have a specific appeal.
 You're going to dig [Lungfish](http://www.dischord.com/band/lungfish) if you're into apocalyptic poetry set to portentious glacial riffs that repeat for five minutes straight.
 For most people, not so much.

-Markdown, the web writing syntax [created by John Gruber](http://daringfireball.net/projects/markdown/), always felt that way— like a great band that only a handful would appreciate.
-Two-and-a-half years ago, when I first started building products for a newsroom,Markdown appeared destined to be a niche web writing tool for geeks-only.
+Markdown, the web writing syntax [created by John Gruber](http://daringfireball.net/projects/markdown/), always felt that way to me— like a great band that only a handful would appreciate.
+Two-and-a-half years ago, when I first started building products for a newsroom, Markdown appeared destined to be a niche web writing tool for geeks-only.
 I believed developers were stuck enduring HTML-based WYSIWYG editors in our publishing tools.

 I was wrong.
 It's clear now that Markdown is the future of web-native writing.